If you’re planning a visit to Jerusalem, then this post is for you!

 Protestant sites that can be integrated into this day – Augusta Victoria on the Mount of Olives, Church of the Redeemer in the Old City, and the Garden Tomb (a few minutes’ walk from Damascus Gate).
 Note that most of Jerusalem’s churches belong to the Catholic and Orthodox denominations.

-Day two – the Old City and the New City
+Jerusalem travel guide – Day II – The Old City and the New City

 Temple Mount (the Old City)